 Most dental insurance policies include sealants as a covered benefit, although some have age and specific tooth limitations.
-Typically, the first (6 year) and second (12 year) permanent molars are the teeth most susceptible to occlusal surface decay and benefit most from the placement of sealants.
-However, in certain individuals the morphology of the premolars or primary molars warrants the placement of sealants.
+Typically, the first (6 years) and second (12 years) permanent molars are the teeth most susceptible to occlusal surface decay and benefit most from the placement of sealants.
+However, in certain individuals, the morphology of the premolars or primary molars warrants the placement of sealants.

 Call our highly-rated pediatric dental clinic in Worthington OH or fill out our contact form to schedule an appointment today.